What is metallurgical coal?

 Steel is one of the most widely used building materials on earth, and we expect it to remain so in the coming decades.

-In 2019, BHP produced 70 million tonnes of met coal.
+In 2020, BHP produced around 70 million tonnes of met coal.
 That’s enough to produce enough steel to build the Burj Khalifa (the world’s tallest building) over 1,600 times!